 - and members of visible minorities.

-The table below provides the description of each designated group, as written in the Act, and the correlating description in UBC’s employment equity survey.
-UBC's Employment Equity Survey was revised in 2020/2021 to improve overall participation and to respond to feedback indicating the need to eliminate outdated and irrelevant terminology.
+The table below provides the description of each designated group, as written in the Act, and the correlating description in UBC’s Employment Equity Survey.
+The survey is periodically revised to improve overall participation and to respond to feedback from the UBC community.

 The federal definitions are currently under review as part of the Government of Canada’s efforts to modernize and strengthen its employment equity framework.
 In the interim, UBC continues to collect data through its current employment equity survey but will report them to the FCP as the designated groups.